MeenakshiPathiyil/Bulk-Whois-Extracter/README.md

-# Whois Lookup
+# WHOIS Lookup
-The Whois Lookup program allows users to perform WHOIS lookups for domain names and retrieve information about a domain's registration details.
+The WHOIS Lookup program allows users to perform WHOIS lookups for domain names and retrieve information about a domain's registration details.
 Users can specify the domain name they want to query and choose the specific parameter they wish to search for using WHOIS.

 ## Installation
 To use this program, you need to have Python 3.7 installed on your machine.
 Follow these steps to get started: